Bernie Heselton

 Bernard E. Heselton (January 25, 1903 – February 6, 1981) was an American football coach.
 He served as the head football coach at Lawrence University in Appleton, Wisconsin, from 1938 to 1964.
-During his career, Heselton won six Midwest Collegiate Athletic Conference (MCAC) championships, including the first in his initial season as Vikings' head coach.
+During his career, Heselton won six Midwest Conference (MWC) championships, including the first in his initial season as Vikings' head coach.
 He amassed a 111–79–5 overall record, the second-most wins in university history.
 Heselton, who grew up in South St. Paul, Minnesota, died in February 1981.

 Early life

 Heselton was born January 25, 1903, in Saint Paul, Minnesota.
 He attended South Saint Paul High School, Hamline University and the University of Minnesota, where he graduated in 1925.
 Bernie starred in football and basketball while at Hamline.

 Heselton married Alice Nellermoe.
 The couple had two daughters, Mary and Janet.

 Coaching career

 Heselton started his coaching career at Central High School, in Duluth, Minnesota, in 1925, then moving on to East Division High School in Milwaukee, Wisconsin, in 1928, where he coached for ten years.
 His teams at East Division won 58 games, lost 16, and tied 6.
 They won six conference championships, five in succession with four undefeated seasons and a string of 32 straight wins.

-While Heselton served as head coach at Lawrence University, the Vikings won the Midwest Collegiate Athletic Conference (MCAC) championships, in 1938, 1942, 1946, 1947, 1949 and 1951.
+While Heselton served as head coach at Lawrence University, the Vikings won the Midwest Conference (MWC) championships, in 1938, 1942, 1946, 1947, 1949 and 1951.
 In addition to his coaching duties at Lawrence, Heselton served as the school's athletic director from 1961 to 1970.